DallanQ/7_wonders_duel/Manual.md

 This card produces the manufactured goods represented.
 Glass Papyrus
-> Glass a hexagonal blue  with a glass jar in the center.
+> Glass, a hexagonal blue  with a glass jar in the center.

-> Papyrus is a hexagonal beige  with an ancient rolled scroll
+> Papyrus, a hexagonal beige  with an ancient rolled scroll

 This card grants the number of victory points represented.
->Victory Points: This symbol is a green laurel wreath with a gap at the top.
+>Victory Points, green laurel wreath with a gap at the top.

 This card grants the number of Shields indicated.
->Shields: This symbol is a red circle with two crossed swords inside
+>Shields, a red circle with two crossed swords inside

 This card grants the scientific symbol indicated.